-Let's walk through the process of building a simple animation: a pseudo progress bar that changes width based on user input.
+To demonstrate how Animations are configured in practice, let's walk through the process of building a pseudo progress bar that changes width based on user input.
 When it is finished, it will look like this:

 - Toggle over to the Web Flows Builder.
 Start with a blank Web Page and add the following two Web Controls:

 - A Label that reads, "What percentage of the bar should be filled?"

 - A Text Input with the placeholder text "90%"

 - The Text Input Web Control will automatically bind input to the variable

 text_input.
 To assign this variable a sample value, open the Variable Tree at the bottom left of the Studio and enter "90%" into the right-side column.